Interacting Particle Langevin Algorithm for Maximum Marginal Likelihood Estimation: Proofs of Section

 \subsubsection{Proof of Proposition~\ref{prop: discr error 1}}

-\begin{proof} In order to prove~\eqref{eq: Lipschtiz disc error} we consider the convergence of the entire rescaled discretized IPS $Z^N_n$ to the original continuous rescaled process $\bm{Z}^N_t$.
+\begin{proof} In order to prove~\eqref{eq: Lipschtiz disc error} we consider the convergence of the entire rescaled discretised IPS $Z^N_n$ to the original continuous rescaled process $\bm{Z}^N_t$.
 In particular, noting that $Z^N_n$ is an approximation of $\bm{Z}^N_{n\gamma}$, we shall prove that

 at which point~\eqref{eq: Lipschtiz disc error} follows immediately.
-The interpolated process $Z^N_t$ given as
+The interpolated process $\bar{Z}^N_t$ given as